jdonnelly36/Deformable-ProtoPNet/README.txt

 Visit us at CVPR 2022 in the afternoon poster session (2.2, at poster 226b) on Wednesday, June 22, 2022!

-This code package implements the deformable prototypical part network (Deformable ProtoPNet) model described in "Deformable ProtoPNet: An Interpretable Image Classifier Using DeformablePrototypes" by Jon Donnelly, Alina Jade Barnett, and Chaofan Chen, published in CVPR 2022 and accessible at: https://openaccess.thecvf.com/content/CVPR2022/html/Donnelly_Deformable_ProtoPNet_An_Interpretable_Image_Classifier_Using_Deformable_Prototypes_CVPR_2022_paper.html
+This code package implements the deformable prototypical part network (Deformable ProtoPNet) model described in "Deformable ProtoPNet: An Interpretable Image Classifier Using Deformable Prototypes" by Jon Donnelly, Alina Jade Barnett, and Chaofan Chen, published in CVPR 2022 and accessible at: https://openaccess.thecvf.com/content/CVPR2022/html/Donnelly_Deformable_ProtoPNet_An_Interpretable_Image_Classifier_Using_Deformable_Prototypes_CVPR_2022_paper.html